 By combining both grilled items made for the most flavorful and smokey guacamole I could have ever dreamed of!
 Bite after bite I felt like I was in a gourmet Mexican restaurant–not at home!
 That is one of the luxuries of cooking at home.
 You can create food that would cost double if not triple the amount that a restaurant would charge.

-Whether you are entertaining for a large crowd or for just two of you this grilled corn & poblano guacamole will be a hit amongst everyone.
-It’s vegetarian, vegan, and even gluten free–so all the bases are covered with this tasty appetizer!
+Whether you are entertaining for a large crowd or for just two of you this grilled corn & poblano guacamole will be a hit among everyone.
+It’s vegetarian, vegan, dairy and gluten free–so all the bases are covered with this tasty appetizer!
 Serve these with a side of my spicy baked corn chips!

 - 3 Hass Avocados